dannsam/xenko-docs/manual/input/gamepads.md

 _Button (GamePadButton)_: The gamepad button that you want to check.

-You can also get the state of digital buttons using the [GamePadState.Buttons](xref="SiliconStudio.Xenko.Input.GamePadState.Buttons") field.
+You can also get the state of digital buttons using the [GamePadState.Buttons](xref="SiliconStudio.Xenko.Input.GamePadState.Buttons").

 > [!Note] ``Buttons`` field is a bitmask that uses binary system.
 > Depending on the bitmask value you can determine which buttons are _Up_ or _Down_.